-There is remaining uncertainty surrounding the ultimate cost of claims, which now solely relates to creditors whose claims were not crystallised in accordance with the Amending Scheme.
-The claims of these creditors, which include environmental pollution and asbestos claims, will be run-off in the normal course of business until the Amending Scheme is terminated.
-The ultimate cost of these claims was not known with certainty by the end of 2021.
+The remaining uncertainty with regard to the ultimate liability now solely relates to creditors whose claims were not crystallised in accordance with the Amending Scheme.
+The claims of these creditors, which include environmental pollution and asbestos claims, will be run-off in the normal course of business until 31 December 2035, for creditors eligible to claim in respect of the Post Bar Date Provision and the Post Bar Date Individual Provision, and until the Scheme terminates for Opt Out Qualifying ILU Policyholders.
+The ultimate cost of these claims to the OIC Group is managed in accordance with the Amending Scheme.